rokath/tip/docs/TipUserManual.md

 #### 1.1.2. <a id='-very-small-buffer-data-compession'></a> Very Small Buffer Data Compession

-A compression followed by COBS framing would do perfectly.
+A compression and then COBS framing would do perfectly.
 But when it comes to very short buffers, like 4 or 20 bytes, **normal zip code fails** to reduce the buffer size.

 To combine the COBS technique with compression especially for very short buffers, some additional spare characters are needed.
 That's done with [TCOBS](https://github.com/rokath/tcobs) in a manual coded way, meaning, expected special data properties are reflected in the TCOBS code.
 See the [TCOBS User Manual](https://github.com/rokath/tcobs/blob/master/docs/TCOBSv2Specification.md) for more details.